 Increasing the number of electric vehicles (EVs) is key to reducing the use of fossil fuels for transportation, as well as transportation energy use.
 Currently, EVs make up a very small part of Chittenden County's vehicles.
-In 2015, a total of 106,936 vehicles were registered in the county.
-As of July 2022, only 2,404 EV/plug-in hybrids were registered in the County.
+A total of 126,284 vehicles (cars and trucks) were registered in Chittenden County as of November 2022, and of those vehicles, 8,875 were EV/plug-in hybrids by January 2023.